 I would be happy, stop drinking all the time, get rid of the toxic people in my life, save more money, quit whining, be happy and go about creating a life I loved.
-It wasn’t until a cold dreadful day in December of 2011, when I found myself at a precarious point at a train track, that I made a bold and rather drastic decision.

 I found solace from my pain in the words of self-improvement books and “gurus”.
 For a brief time the words provided me with a rush of inspiration, that my life really would be okay.
 However, inspiration is fleeting and once I closed the books I was back to grumbling about my life.